deniellelakeson-eng/Backend-SCORECAM/README.md

 # HerbaScan Backend API

+**Last Updated**: December 2025
+**Backend Version**: 0.5.0
+**Flutter App Version**: v0.5.8

 FastAPI server for true Grad-CAM (Gradient-weighted Class Activation Mapping) computation using TensorFlow.

+This backend provides online GradCAM computation for the HerbaScan mobile app's Hybrid XAI Explanation System.
+The Flutter app uses this backend for online heatmap generation when internet connectivity is available, falling back to offline CAM when offline.

 ## 📋 Setup Instructions

+> **Note**: This backend is part of the HerbaScan Hybrid XAI Explanation System.
+The Flutter app (v0.5.8) uses this backend for online GradCAM computation, while offline explanations use pre-written JSON data and offline CAM heatmaps.

 ### 1. Place Model Files